Chicken Savoy Recipe: 30-Minute Garlic Herb Chicken

 • Red wine vinegar

-STEP 1: Crush the garlic with the back of a spoon or a garlic crusher and place it into a small bowl.
+2. Prepare the garlic and herbs: Crush the garlic with the back of a spoon (or a garlic crusher) and place it into a small bowl.
 Add the herbs, grated cheese, and 1 tablespoon of olive oil.

-STEP 2: Heat the remaining oil in a heavy cast-iron skillet over high heat until simmering.
+3. Sear the chicken: Heat the remaining oil in a heavy cast-iron skillet over high heat until it shimmers.
 Pat the chicken pieces dry with a paper towel and sprinkle with sea salt and pepper.
 Once the pan is hot, add the chicken and cook until the underside starts to turn golden brown (about 3 – 5 minutes).

-STEP 4: Transfer the cast-iron skillet to a preheated oven and bake at 400 degrees for 10 to 12 minutes until the internal temperature reaches 165 degrees f.
+5. Bake: Transfer the cast-iron skillet to a preheated oven and bake at 400 degrees until the internal temperature reaches 165 degrees f.

 Tips & Tricks